Skip to main content

 Why choose this course at London College of Communication

-• Creative practice in action: With structure, time and facilities to explore specialist production techniques, you’ll work creatively to develop and redefine your own practice.
+• Creative practice in action: With structure, time and facilities to explore specialist production techniques, you’ll work creatively and critically to develop and redefine your own practice.

 • Connected collaboration: As part of a global community of likeminded creatives, you’ll have opportunities to collaborate with other Screen School disciplines including film, television, animation, games design and virtual reality (VR).

-• Industry-aligned: Designed with industry specialists, this course provides opportunities to connect with creative practitioners and partner companies.
+• Industry-aligned: Designed with industry specialists, this course provides opportunities to connect with creative practitioners and industry figures.

 • Build your career: You’ll focus on developing your career path by building a portfolio, creating work aligned with your interests, growing your network, and demonstrating your skills through opportunities such as public exhibitions.